-Leon M. Tolbert is the Min H. Kao Professor of Electrical Engineering and Computer Science at the University of Tennessee, Knoxville (UT).
+Leon M. Tolbert is a Chancellor’s Professor and the Min H. Kao Professor of Electrical Engineering and Computer Science at the University of Tennessee, Knoxville (UT).
 He received his bachelor’s in electrical engineering with highest honors in 1989, his M.S. in electrical engineering in 1991, and Ph.D. in electrical engineering in 1999 from the Georgia Institute of Technology.

 He joined the engineering division of Oak Ridge National Laboratory (ORNL) in 1991 and worked on several electrical distribution and power quality projects at the three U.S. Department of Energy plants in Oak Ridge, Tennessee.
 In 1997, he became a research engineer in the Power Electronics and Electric Machinery Research Center (PEEMRC) at ORNL.

-In 1999, he was appointed as an assistant professor in the Department of Electrical and Computer Engineering at The University of Tennessee in Knoxville where he is presently the Min H. Kao Professor in the Min H. Kao Department of Electrical Engineering and Computer Science.
+In 1999, he was appointed as an assistant professor in the Department of Electrical and Computer Engineering at The University of Tennessee in Knoxville where he is presently a Chancellor’s Professor and the Min H. Kao Professor in the Min H. Kao Department of Electrical Engineering and Computer Science.
 He served as the Department Head from 2013 through 2018.
-He does research in the areas of electric power conversion, application of wide bandgap power electronic devices, multilevel converters, electric vehicles, interface with renewable and distributed energy resources, and reactive power compensation and active filters.
 He is a founding member and thrust leader for CURENT, the NSF/DOE Engineering Research Center established at UT in 2011 to develop technologies for the future electric grid.
 He is also a faculty member in the Bredesen Center for Interdisciplinary Research at UT.
+He does research in the areas of power electronics and power systems, microgrids, application of wide bandgap power electronic devices, multilevel converters, electric vehicles, interface with renewable and distributed energy resources, and reactive power compensation and active filters.

 Awards and Recognitions